 Practical Classics Restorer of the Year, with Lancaster Insurance

-Over 12 months, from January 2019, Practical Classics magazine editor Danny Hopkins and his brilliant team have been reviewing readers' restorations with fine toothcombs to collate a lovely list of finished projects for the public to vote for their favourite.
+Practical Classics magazine editor Danny Hopkins and his brilliant team spend time each year reviewing readers' restorations with fine toothcombs to collate a lovely list of finished projects for the public to vote for their favourite.
 The competition is tough and all show great workmanship, but only one can come out on top.

 Stay tuned for more information over the coming weeks to see the competition narrow and join us at the show for the prize giving.

 “All of the cars featured have a fantastic story and showcase what is so great about our industry; dedication, passion and enthusiasm.”

 Bought as a blast from the past bit of nostalgia for him and his dad, Simon’s rip-roarer of a Cortina was revived with graft and inspiration from fellow Ford enthusiasts.
 With its beautiful paintwork interior, he even found the first owner.

 This early example of the GTi turned out to be a former press car so it had to be saved.
 VW fan Graham was quick to take the Golf to pieces and take it back to standard spec.
 With his mastery of self-taught VW restoration, Graham has a car of his dreams.